-Take a fascinating walk through Buena Park that includes historic landmarks, exquisite architecture, neighborhood haunts and notorious places from the past transformed into today’s local fixtures.
+Take a fascinating walk through Buena Park which includes historic landmarks, exquisite architecture, neighborhood haunts and notorious places from the past transformed into today’s local fixtures.
 And while the Maher mansions tend to receive a lot of the focus (and for good reason, they are majestic) there is so much to Buena Park that creates such a vibrant place to live, work and play.
 Throughout this tour, you’ll get to see what a laboratory of architecture the neighborhood truly is—from prohibition hideaways to Mad Men-era modern architecture to contemporary changes that continue to be woven into the fabric of this Chicago neighborhood.

 Suggested route: Start at the corner of Marine Drive and Irving Park and walk west.

 The American Islamic College.
-640 E. Irving.
+640 E. Irving

 Originally built as Immaculata High School, it is now on the National Register of Historic Places.
 The building now contains the neighborhood’s only mosque.
 It offers a variety of courses, including Arabic calligraphy and Oud.

 The Pattington.
-600 to 700 Irving Park Rd.
+600 to 700 Irving Park Rd

 This elegant, neo-classical courtyard building, which is on the National Register of Historic Places, was the largest apartment complex in Chicago when it was built in 1904.
 It was designed by architect David E. Postle.